 Overview

-Why choose this course
+Why choose this programme

-You will benefit from first-class conservatoire facilities including a 200-seat Theatre, 15 rehearsal-studios, six performance-studios, an art gallery, a design studio, digital media labs, and high-quality recording facilities.
+You will benefit from first-class conservatoire facilities including a 200-seat theatre, 15 rehearsal studios, six performance studios, an art gallery, a design studio, digital media labs, and high-quality recording facilities.
 The University Library also hosts the long-standing and internationally renowned National Resource Centre for Dance.

 We’re part of the Arts and Humanities Research Council’s TECHNE doctoral training partnership, which offers funding and a fully-formed training programme for academic, professional and early-career development.